Karl Kilbom: Youth

-As the son of a blacksmith, Karl Kilbom grew up in a working class family of Walloon origin in the small town of Österbybruk outside Uppsala, where he started working in the steel mills at an early age.
+The son of a blacksmith, Karl Kilbom grew up in a working class family of Walloon origin in the small town of Österbybruk outside Uppsala, where he started working in the steel mills at an early age.

-In the year 1900, a socialist agitator visited Österbybruk to talk to the workers of the mills.
-Karl Kilbom, only 15 years old, was one of the 7 people who stayed after the meeting to participate in the formation of a socialist club in Österbybruk with the goal to establish a union.
+In 1900, a socialist agitator visited Österbybruk to talk to the workers of the mills.
+Karl Kilbom, only 15 years old, was one of the 7 people who stayed after the meeting to participate in the formation of a socialist club in Österbybruk with the goal of establishing a union.
 However, company spies had been present at the meeting and soon Kilbom was told he would not only lose his job, but also that his family, who lived in a house owned by the company, would be evicted, if he didn't quit political activism.
 This time, Kilbom gave in to the threats.

 Becoming a Socialist

 In 1903, Kilbom moved to Sandviken where he joined a socialist club.
-However, he didn't remain active there for long when he soon found job on a ship named Thetis, embarking from Gävle shipping lumber from Sweden to England and other places.
+However, soon after he found a job on a ship named Thetis, embarking from Gävle shipping lumber from Sweden to England and other places.
 The conditions for the workers on the boat were wretched and the pay was low, but Kilbom saw this as a great opportunity to explore the world, although, according to his autobiography, he had severe problems with seasickness.

 In 1905, Kilbom disembarked the Thetis in Gävle.
 Unemployed, he joined the Social Democratic youth organization in the city, and he was schooled by the prominent socialist Fabian Månsson to be an agitator.
 Kilbom soon moved to Krylbo and Avesta to work for the party there.